-Staff spoken with confirmed that clinical records are updated contemporaneously during each patient's treatment session in accordance with best practice.
+Staff confirmed that clinical records are updated contemporaneously during each patient's treatment session in accordance with best practice.

-Routine dental examinations include a review of medical history, a check for gum disease and oral cancers and it was confirmed that treatment plans are developed in consultation with patients.
+Staff confirmed that routine dental examinations include a review of medical history, a check for gum disease and oral cancers and that treatment plans are developed in consultation with patients.
 It was confirmed that patients are informed about the cost of treatments, choices and options.

-Electronic records are maintained which have different levels of access afforded to staff dependent on their role and responsibilities.
+Manual records are maintained.
 Appropriate systems and processes were in place for the management of records and maintaining patient confidentiality.